-- 2 cups blackberries
+- 2 cups fresh or frozen blackberries

-- 1⁄4 cup dry red wine
+- ¼ cups dry red wine

-- 1⁄4 cup packed light brown sugar
+- ¼ cups packed light brown sugar

-- 1⁄2 tsp. grated lemon zest, plus 1 tbsp. fresh lemon juice
+- 1 tbsp. fresh lemon juice

-- 1 (2"-piece) ginger, peeled and smashed
+- 1 2-in. piece fresh ginger, peeled and smashed

-- 1 tbsp. unsalted butter
+- 1 tbsp.
+1 Tbsp. (½ oz.) unsalted butter

-- 4 (6-oz.) skin-on salmon filets, pin bones removed
+- Four 6-oz. skin-on salmon fillets, pin bones removed

 - Kosher salt and freshly ground black pepper

 In a small pot set over medium heat, bring the blackberries, wine, brown sugar, lemon zest and juice, and ginger to a simmer.
 Cook, stirring occasionally, until the berries break down, about 15 minutes.
 Remove from heat and let cool for 10 minutes.